-Of all the seven archetypes, comedy is the most difficult to pull off, but when successful, it has the potential to launch your brand awareness and mark your company indelibly on the collective conscious of society.
+Of all the seven archetypes, humor in advertising is the most difficult to pull off, but when successful, it has the potential to launch your brand awareness and mark your company indelibly on the collective conscious of society.

 The difficulties of comedy